lavaeater/suburban-commando/README.md

 - SELECTOR
 	- Look for resources - SEQUENCE
 		- Are we within some distance of food?
-		- If yes, go to food - running until there
+		- If yes, go to food - running until there, SUCCESS WHEN DONE, reversed to FAIL
 	- Acquire resources - SEQUENCE
 		- Are we close to food?
-		-
+		- if yes, start acquiring resources - RUNNING until SUCCESS - reverse
-	- Look for player
+	- Look for player - SEQUE
+		- Is Player within some distance?
+		- If yes, go towards player - RUNNING then SUCCESS
+	- Attack player

 #### Mechanics